 Those without a room key and have often discovered the hotel through its indoor-outdoor restaurant.
-So it took some guts to do a big switcheroo in 2012, pivoting from Italian (and a chef who won on the TV show Chopped) to a Latin-inspired menu from a chef who grew up in Colombia.
-A fitting choice for Miami, yes, but it’s not easy pulling off a complete flip.
+This restaurant has been through three iterations in a decade though.
+First it pivoted from Italian (and a chef who won on the TV show Chopped) to a Latin-inspired menu from a chef who grew up in Colombia.
+Now as a Kimpton hotel, the restaurant is Seawell Fish ‘N Oyster.

-I didn’t stay at Angler’s Resort when I was bopping between South Beach bargain hotels and the Viceroy, but I did get to take a look around the rooms and try out the new 660 Restaurant.
-Chef Carlos Torres designed a menu that’s bursting with flavor yet allows the fresh ingredients to shine.
-It includes dressed-up versions of Latin American classics like Ropa Vieja and Arroz con Pato, though in this case the former adds sun-dried tomatoes and avocado red-onion salad to the usual shredded beef in sauce.
+I dined under the second iteration, when Chef Carlos Torres designed a menu that was bursting with flavor yet allows the fresh ingredients to shine.
+It included dressed-up versions of Latin American classics like Ropa Vieja and Arroz con Pato, though in this case the former adds sun-dried tomatoes and avocado red-onion salad to the usual shredded beef in sauce.

 Angler’s South Beach Rooms